PaulQbFeng/road_segmentation/README.md

-Libraries:
+Those are the different steps to follow to train the CNN used our road segmentation project.

+**Libraries**

  The following libraries have to be installed to be able to run the project:

-  Keras      2.1.2
+  - Keras      2.1.2
-  CudNN      6.0
+  - CudNN      6.0
-  Cuda       8.0
+  - Cuda       8.0
-  Tensorflow 1.4.0
+  - Tensorflow 1.4.0
-  h5py       2.7.1
+  - h5py       2.7.1
-  cython     0.27.3
+  - cython     0.27.3

-We create our neural net with Keras and hpy5 allows to save the weights and to load them back in the neural network.
+We create our neural net with Keras and hpy5 allows us to save the weights of the model and to load them back in the convolutional neural network.

-Instalation process:
+**Instalation process**

 To install all these libraries you first download and install Cuda 8.0 from https://developer.nvidia.com/cuda-downloads Then download CudNN 6.0 from https://developer.nvidia.com/rdp/cudnn-download You now have to put the cudnn C:\...\cuda_v6\bin in your path environement variable.
 We assume that you have conda already installed.
 Now on the terminal run the following commands (we want to use gpu, in order to use cpu it's different command):
- 'C:> conda create -n tensorflow python=3.5
+C:> conda create -n tensorflow python=3.5
 C:> activate tensorflow
-  (tensorflow)C:> pip install --ignore-installed --upgrade tensorflow-gpu' At this point you have Cuda, CudNN and Tensorflow working.
+(tensorflow)C:> pip install --ignore-installed --upgrade tensorflow-gpu'

+ At this point you have Cuda, CudNN and Tensorflow working.
  Now install Keras with command
-  'C:> pip install keras'
+ C:> pip install keras
-  and
-  'C:> pip install h5py
+ C:> pip install h5py
-   C:> pip install cython'
+ C:> pip install cython
-   (this last command is if you use windows, for linux please refer to this forum https://github.com/keras-team/keras/issues/3426)
+ (this last command is if you use windows, for linux please refer to this forum https://github.com/keras team/keras/issues/3426)

 Setup:
 Computer: Acer Aspire VN7-592G